FAQEUCyber Resilience Act

 Citations

-Can the integrating manufacturer rely on the component manufacturer's own CRA work?
+Can the integrating manufacturer rely on the component manufacturer's own Cyber Resilience Act work?

 Partly, but not completely.